teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 # Cats Blender Plugin.

+### Warning, the unofficial version of cats is going through a large overhaul and things will change especially UI wise.

 If you are using blender 3.6 please use the latest release [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases).
 Blender 3.6 is the current recomended blender version to use!

 You can find the development version for Blender 3.6 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-36-dev).